pariasalsabili/pariasalsabili/README.md

-# Hi there👋
+# Hi there👋 I'm Paria
+🚀 Software Developer | 🌱 Lifelong Learner | 💻 Open Source Enthusiast

+---

 ### 👨‍💻 About Me
 - Computer Science student at the University of Guilan 📚
-- I'm a passionate front-end developer.
+- A passionate front-end developer.
-- I love to create, learn, and explore!
+- Currently learning courses, libraries, etc.

 ---